aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/2024-interactive-and-immersive-art/week03/index.md

 draft: false
 ---

-This week, we will do some technicla clinics based on the topics that you had
+This week, we will do some technicla clinics based on the topics that you had voted on.

 ## Tue 07.05. | Recommended Lecture